-This report is a discussion of the information specific to the One World Trade Center, the North Tower related only to the roof-mounted transmission devices located on One World Trade Center, the North Tower, and their potential impact on workers and or visitors at One World Trade Center and visitors to Two World Trade Center, the South Tower.
+This report is a discussion of the information specific to Two World Trade Center, the South Tower related only to the roof-mounted transmission devices located on One World Trade Center, the North Tower, and their potential impact on workers and/or visitors at Two World trade Center, the South Tower.
 See the other specific reports for information specific to those buildings and facility areas.